MySmile/sfchat/docs/source/REST API/Resources/Standard response.rst

 Response code is: 202 if Okey or other errors code otherwise.

 Example: ::

   {
     ‘results’: {
         ‘code’: 200,
         ‘msg’: ‘Ok’
      }
   }

+.. rubric:: Footnotes

-Note: for "error" code like 500, 404, etc. message should be displayed as a "system message".
+.. [#f1] For "error" code like 500, 404, etc. message should be displayed as a "system message".
 For full list of used http codes please follow the corresponding section.